seed-run/homepage/_docs/editing-the-pipeline.md

 ![View new pipeline](/assets/docs/editing-the-pipeline/view-new-pipeline.png)

 Finally, you can revert this change by hitting the **Set as Development** button.
-You can also replace your current production stage by hitting the **Set as Production** button.
+You can also set it as a production stage by hitting the **Set as Production** button.
+This will allow you to configure multi-region deployments.
+[Read about this in detail here]({% link _docs/multi-region-deployments.md %}).